ravicm2/integratedSpringLearning/README.md

 * create a new controller class to return the login page.
 See TemplateController.java for reference.

 **Todo:incomplete will learn after jwt**

+##Database authentication
+* Instead of inMemory users , its good to create users in real DB.